odinuv/web/articles/security/xss.md

 ## Possible harm
 The principle of XSS attack is now clear.
 I will show you how a XSS vulnerability can be exploited for the benefit of the attacker.
-There is quiet a lot of possible ways to exploit XSS, once you can execute JavaScript code on arbitrary computer, you have same freedom as any web developer using JavaScript with the benefit that your code is "hosted" on affected website and therefore anonymous.
+There is quite a lot of possible ways to exploit XSS, once you can execute JavaScript code on arbitrary computer, you have same freedom as any web developer using JavaScript with the benefit that your code is "hosted" on affected website and therefore anonymous.